-The addition of the Aboriginal Resource Officers added an expertise on aboriginal issues.
-Many of the clients served are of aboriginal ancestry and in order to ensure a culturally appropriate and sensitive service for aboriginal victims, it is necessary to have such a resource available.
+The addition of two Indigenous Resource Officers enhances the expertise on Indigenous issues.
+Many of the clients served are of Indigenous ancestry and in order to ensure a culturally appropriate and sensitive service for Indigenous victims of crime, it is necessary to have such a resource available.

-The volunteer support workers do the majority of service delivery to clients.
+Volunteer Support Workers provide the majority of service delivery to clients.
 They are well trained and highly skilled.
 All volunteers have passed a police security check and have signed an Oath of Secrecy, Code of Ethics and a contract that speaks to commitment and personal conduct.
-Every volunteer has completed a basic training program of approximately 35-50 hours of in-classroom training, delivered by community people with expertise and a minimum of 12 hours of shadowing with experienced support workers.
+Every volunteer has completed a basic training program of approximately 25-40 hours of in-classroom training, delivered by expert community partners and a minimum of 9 hours of shadowing with experienced Victim Support Workers.
 Ongoing training is a requirement for all volunteers.
-Performance appraisals are conducted on all support workers on a yearly basis.

 The expectations for volunteers are very high.
-This reflects the high level of their responsibilities, and need for professionalism.
-It is a uniquely hands on volunteer experience which offers a significant level of personal satisfaction and educational gain.
-Annual recruitment usually occurs in October.
+This reflects the high level of responsibility, and the need for professionalism, confidentiality and integrity.
+It is a uniquely hands-on volunteer experience which offers a significant level of personal satisfaction and educational gain.
+Annual recruitment generally occurs in August or September with basic training to take place in October.

 For more information on the program:

 Mail: P.O.
 Box 1728 Saskatoon, SK Canada S7K 3R6